DRMacIver/pythonproxy/README.rst

 Ideally: Very carefully.

-In practice: Just stick pythonproxy on your path somewhere.
+In practice: Just stick specipy on your path somewhere.
 You'll need to make sure bash and git are both installed, but it should otherwise work.

 What platforms are supported?